-Private videos are generally forbidden as a means of verification in case of a protest.
-The host can decide to make an official video of some competitions (for example at the 5-meter-line of the 50 m one-foot race), which has to be announced before the competition to let the competitors know about their option to protest through this video.
+The host may decide to make official video of some competitions, for example at the start line and/or the finish line, or the 5-meter-line in case of the 50 m one-foot race.
+This must be announced before the competition to let the competitors know about their option to protest through this video.